Exopy/i3py/docs/source/dev_guide/drivers/features.rst

   value went without trouble.
 By default, it simply calls the
   |HasFeatures.default_check_operation| on the parent class.

-Once the value has been set and if no error occured, the value specified by the user is cached.
+Once the value has been set and if no error occurred, the value specified by the user is cached.
 If an error occurs during any of the step, if it is one of the ones listed in the retries_exceptions attribute of the driver the connection will be closed and re-opened